 Expt 1 Prepare the SRS document for a given problem, such as the below mentioned problems.
 You should identify the appropriate requirements for the given problem; Draw the E-R Diagram using any available tool, Draw the DFD for the given problem using any available tool, Draw the Use Case diagram, Domain Models, and Class Diagram, Sequence Diagrams and Collaboration Diagrams for each Use Case, State Chart Diagram and Activity Diagram, (if necessary) using any available tool; Develop the corresponding software using any programming language such as Java, Python, etc. with an interactive GUI and appropriate Database. a) Develop software to automate the bookkeeping activities of a 5 star hotel b) The local newspaper and magazine delivery agency wants to automate the various clerical activities associated with its business.
 Develop a software for this. c) A small automobile spare parts shop sells the spare parts for vehicles of several makes and models.
 Each spare part is typically manufactured by several small industries.
 To streamline the sales and supply ordering, the shop owner wants to automate the activities associated with his business.
-Develop a software for the automation of the dispensary of your college. e) Develop a software for automating various activities of the Estate Office of your college. g) Develop a graphics editor software package, using which one can create / modify several common types of graphics entities.
-CO1 Event 2 departmental offices of your college. Слрі 2 a) Estimate the size of a given software using Function Point Metric. b) Write a C function for searching an integer value from a large sorted sequence of integer values stored in array of size 100, using the binary search method.
+Develop a software for this. d) Develop a software for the automation of the dispensary of your college. e) Develop a software for automating various activities of the Estate Office of your college. f) Develop a graphics editor software with some limited number of facilities such as making bold italics, underline, cut, copy and paste etc. g) Develop a software for automating various activities of the departmental offices of your college.
+CO1 Expt 2 a) Estimate the size of a given software using Function Point Metric. b) Write a C function for searching an integer value from a large sorted sequence of integer values stored in array of size 100, using the binary search method.
 Build the control flow graph (CFG) of this function using any compiler writing tool.
 Write a program in Java to determine its cyclomatic complexity.
 Identify the linearly independent paths and generate the test cases using path coverage based strategy.
-002 Expt 3 a) To perform various testing operations using the available testing tools for a given system CO3 b) Write a program in Java to determine the number of defects still remaining after testing, using error seeding methodology.
-Expt 4 a) Draw the GANT chart for a given software project using any available tool such GanttProject.
+CO2 Expt 3 a) To perform various testing operations using the available testing tools for a given system.b) Write a program in Java to determine the number of defects still remaining after testing, using error seeding methodology.
+CO3 Expt 4 a) Draw the GANT chart for a given software project using any available tool such GanttProject.
 CO4